Intro & Quicklinks

 scriborder.com - Students should allow up to 5 school days to complete the request as transcripts are typically prepared on Mondays.

-- One envelope must be submitted to Ms. Gaudette (in advance of the ScribOrder request) for each official transcript that is requested.
+- One envelope must be submitted to Dr. Gaudette (in advance of the ScribOrder request) for each official transcript that is requested.
 If a student needs an unofficial transcript, an envelope is not needed.

 - Please note: this option may not be available if staff members are not in the building during breaks and/or periods of virtual learning.